 - Stir in vanilla and lemon juice.

-- Remove pie crusts from fridge and sprinkle half the cinnamon sugar mixture onto the bottom crust, pressing into the crust.
+- Remove pie crusts from the fridge and sprinkle half the cinnamon sugar mixture onto the bottom crust, pressing into the crust.

 - Add on the lattice top crust being sure to seal the edges.

 - Bake for 30 minutes.
-Then cover pie with foil, reduce heat and bake for another 25 minutes or until crusts are cooked through and syrup has thickened.
+Then cover pie with foil, reduce heat to 350 F. and bake for another 25 minutes or until crusts are cooked through and syrup has thickened.
 (Juices may bubble over the pie plate so place a baking sheet or foil under the pie plate to keep your over clean.
 I learned this the hard way.)

 - When done, remove from oven and remove foil.
 Let cobbler cool.